Meg Ella is a Welsh singer/songwriter, multi instrumentalist, MD, composer and arranger working in London, UK.

 – Work with the circus company Pirates of the Carabina as the main composer, culminating in a two week run of performances in the main space at the Roundhouse in London.
 Reviews included “The show’s USP is it’s live onstage band: Meg Ella’s soulful voice underscores these antics, creating a rich atmosphere […]” (Time Out), “The original music by the company is melancholic and eerily beautiful” (Everything Theatre) and “a woman with the voice of an angel.”
 (Theatre Box).

 – Regular session work as a backing vocalist, cellist and pianist.
-Those sessions have included projects with Marc Almond (Soft Cell) and Othon Matargas who, in describing their work with Meg, wrote how they were “captivated immediately, by both her pure, effortless singing and warmth of her voice, and by her emotional but honest delivery” and with emerging artists including Tom Speight, IMOGEN and Sam Frankl at London studios (Urchin, RAK etc).
+These sessions have included projects with Marc Almond (Soft Cell) and Othon Matargas who, in describing their work with Meg, wrote how they were “captivated immediately, by both her pure, effortless singing and warmth of her voice, and by her emotional but honest delivery”.
+She has also been featured as a cellist and backing vocalist in sessions with artists including Tom Speight, Roo Panes, IMOGEN, Melanie Baker, Hugo Goggin, Sam Frankl at London studios (Urchin, RAK, Abbey Road etc) and in national advertisements with Lloyds Bank and ALDI supermarket.

 – Musician, composer and MD for the experimental theatre piece, The Book of Space, performing her original music as the underscore for the entire performance.
 She has toured with this show to Wales, Cuba, Denmark and soon India.